| the

 best, "People don't care how much you know,

 until they know how much you care."
+It requires love:

 It's time to "kiss the boo-boo."
 A hug; some